BradleyCulley/bradleyculley.github.io/_posts/2026-03-26-we-are-forged-in-the-fires-of-our-youth.md

 </p>

 <p>
-In the case of Harpswell, it's perhaps realistic to look across the lonely vastness of the ocean and be filled with feelings of love.
+In the case of Harpswell, maybe it's somehow realistic to look across the lonely vastness of the ocean and be filled with feelings of love.
 </p>